112 (band): Formation and early years (1993–1997)

 The group had its start when the members met while attending high school.
-The original group consisting of Daron Jones, Michael Keith, and Reginald Finley sang together while Jones and Keith were in middle school and Finley was in high school.
-Once all three were in high school, they met fellow schoolmate Aldon Lagon who was working at a local McDonald's in Atlanta and added him due to his deep bass voice.
-They met a high tenor vocalist Marvin Scandrick who sang with them in the school chorus.
+The original group, consisting of Daron Jones, Michael Keith and Reginald Finley, sang together while Jones and Keith were in middle school and Finley was in high school.
+Once all three were in high school, they met fellow schoolmate Aldon Lagon, who was working at a local McDonald's in Atlanta, and they added him due to his deep bass voice.
+They met a high tenor vocalist, Marvin Scandrick, who sang with them in the school chorus.

 Known as Forte, the group performed talent shows and performed at churches and schools around Atlanta.
-Not soon after Hitmakers Tim & Bob heard of the group and sought after them and started developing them from their living room to the studio in hopes of the duo producers first signing to Rowdy Records ran by they're then boss Dallas Austin.
-Also Wales was able to secure an audition for the group outside of Atlanta's Club 112 in Buckhead, the boys sang for Combs and impressed him.
+Not long after, hitmakers Tim & Bob heard of the group and sought them out.
+They started developing them from their living room to the studio in hopes of the duo producers first signing to Rowdy Records run by their then boss Dallas Austin.
+Also Kevin Wales was able to secure an audition for the group outside of Atlanta's Club 112 in Buckhead; they sang for Combs and impressed him.
 Following another audition for Combs in front of Bad Boy producer Chucky Thompson, Bad Boy Records artist Faith Evans and Combs' protégé Usher, and a co-sign from Thompson and Evans, Combs signed the quartet of Michael Keith, Marvin Scandrick, Daron Jones, and Quinnes Parker to Bad Boy Records.
 The group then changed their name from Forte to 112, the name of the nightclub where they had auditioned for Combs.

 Soon afterwards, they found themselves living in New York City, recording their debut album, 112.
 Released in 1996, the album eventually went double platinum.
 The album, which was primarily produced by Tim & Bob, entered into the top 5 on Billboard's Top R&B/Hip-Hop Albums Chart, going on to sell over two million copies.
-It featured the hit singles "Only You" and "Cupid", both of which peaked at No. 13 on the Hot 100 and No. 3 and No. 2 on the R&B charts, respectively.
+It featured the hit singles "Only You" and "Cupid", both of which peaked at number 13 on the Billboard Hot 100 and numbers 3 and 2 on the R&B charts, respectively.
 The group also contributed to records by several high-profile artists, including The Notorious B.I.G., Sean Combs (as Puff Daddy) and Mase.
 The group eventually went on the road as the opening act for the Isley Brothers at Ron Isley's request, the first of four separate tours that saw the group criss-crossing the U.S. with Keith Sweat, New Edition, and finally Puff Daddy and the Family, over an 18-month period.
 In the years that followed, they toured with other performers such as Whitney Houston and Janet Jackson.